ashlimenzon/cse15l-lab-reports/Lab-Report-1.md

 ```
 - Absolute path to working directory right before: /c/Users/shlim/lecture1
-- Reason for output: ?
+- Reason for output: The command didn't finish.
+This is an error because `cat` is used to print the contents of a file and because no argument is given the command doesn't complete.

 **Path to directory as argument**
 ```